-Bloodbath are not alien to Kashmir perturbed past- they are the inseparable part of it.
+Bloodbath are not alien to Kashmir’s perturbed past- they are an inseparable part of it.

-Ved Bhasin, a veteran journalist who has been the witness to several turning points in the politics of Jammu and Kashmir, and started Kashmir Times in 1954 and remained its editor for more than four decades.
+Ved Bhasin, a veteran journalist, who was witness to several turning points in the political history of Jammu and Kashmir, and started Kashmir Times in 1954 and remained its editor for more than four decades.

 In one of his interviews to Rising Kashmir before his demise, he narrated that the riots at that time were organised and planned by the rulers with the support of RSS and other organisations.
 He said in the interview that during riots, Maharaja’s Prime Minister Mir Chand Mahajan invited minority leaders from communal parties and National Conference.
 “We met at Maharaja’s palace.
 I was in the meeting as a representative of students.”